Application Structure

 We chose WebAssembly because:

-• A number of languages can already be compiled to WebAssembly, which we hope will mean Holochain can support many languages on the back end in the future (currently we only supply a back-end SDK for Rust.)
+- A number of languages can already be compiled to WebAssembly, which we hope will mean Holochain can support many languages on the back end in the future (currently we only supply a back-end SDK for Rust.)

-• It’s small and fast — it can get compiled to machine code for near-native speed.
+- It’s small and fast — it can get compiled to machine code for near-native speed.

-• Holochain is written in Rust, and Rust has an excellent WebAssembly engine called Wasmer that works on all the major operating systems.
+- Holochain is written in Rust, and Rust has an excellent WebAssembly engine called Wasmer that works on all the major operating systems.

-• It provides a secure sandbox to run untrusted code within.
+- It provides a secure sandbox to run untrusted code within.

 There are two kinds of zome:

-If you mean for your zomes to be reused by other projects, you can share them via a public Git repository or crates.io (tag your crates with #holochain so others can find them).
+If you mean for your zomes to be reused by other projects, you can share them via a public Git repository or crates.io (tag your crates with #holochain

 A DNA, and the network created for it, is uniquely defined by its integrity zomes, plus any modifiers.
 The hash of the integrity zomes plus modifiers is called the DNA hash, and is the unique identifier for the network.

-Coordinator zomes are bundled with a DNA, but they don’t contribute to its uniqueness.
-This lets you hot-swap coordinators as you fix bugs and add features, without causing the DNA to fork a new network.
-The only things that should cause a fork are changes to integrity code — the ‘rules of the game’ for the participants.
+This means you can hot-swap coordinators as you fix bugs and add features, without changing the DNA hash and creating a new network, which we sometimes call forking.
+The only things that should cause a fork are changes to integrity code.

-Because each DNA has its own isolated peer network and data store, you can use the DNA concept to come up with creative approaches to privacy and access, separation of responsibilities, or data retention.
+Because each DNA has its own separate peer network and data store, you can use the DNA concept to come up with creative approaches to privacy and access, separation of responsibilities, or data retention.

 hApp